rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

   - *unsafe impl*: the contract necessary to implement the trait has been checked by the programmer and is guaranteed to be respected.

-In this discussion only unsafe blocks and unsafe functions.
+This discussion only covers unsafe blocks and unsafe functions.
 Unsafe functions can be called only in unsafe blocks and the user shall ensure to use unsafe functions fulfilling all requirements described in the documentation to avoid undefined behavior.